cuttlebelle/cuttlebelle/README.md

                                   # react instance of cuttlebelle rather than your local folder.
     "markdownRenderer": "",       # A path to a file that `module.exports` an Marked.Renderer() object.
                                   # Learn more about it here: https://github.com/chjj/marked#renderer
-                                  # The only addition is the `preparse` key that will be run before we go
+                                  # The only addition is the `preparse` key that will be run
-                                  # into the marked parsing
+                                  # before we go into the markdown parsing
-    "watchTimeout": 400,          # This is the time in milliseconds the watch waits to detect double saves }
+    "watchTimeout": 400,          # This is the time in milliseconds the watch waits
+                                  # to detect a double saves action
+  }
   "docs": {                                          # Docs settings
-    "root": "files/",                                # What is the root folder called where all docs
+    "root": "files/",                                # What is the root folder called where all
-                                                     # are generated in
+                                                     # categories are generated in
     "index": ".template/docs/layout/index.js",       # The path to the index layout file "category": ".template/docs/layout/category.js", # The path to the category layout file
                                                      # All following settings are the default props
                                                      # each component is given for the example

+                                                     # The following props are important so we
+                                                     # can generate the docs example:
     "IDProp": "page2",                               # The _ID prop
     "navProp": {                                     # The _nav prop
       "index": {